opentensor/developer-docs/docs/keys/multisig.md

 A multisig depends on a set of pre-existing coldkeys, which will serve as the signatories for the multisig.
 In a realistic scenario, these coldkeys would belong to separate people--team-mates collectively managing a subnet or validator, for example, or family members managing a shared investment.

-For this simple example, we will use a two of three multisig, meaning total number $\N$ of signatories on the multisig is 3, and 2 signatures are required to authorize a transaction.
+For this simple example, we will use a two of three multisig, meaning total number $N$ of signatories on the multisig is 3, and 2 signatures are required to authorize a transaction.

 ### Keep security in mind